Saint Elizabeth of Hungary

 Widowed at twenty

-Louis died of plague in 1227 in Otranto, Italy, while en route to the Sixth Crusade, leaving Elizabeth a widow at just twenty years old.
-Rather than remain within the wealth and status her marriage had afforded her, she left her position entirely to join the Third Order of St. Francis, a lay Franciscan movement — a decisive break from the royal life she had been raised into.
+Louis died of plague in 1227 in Otranto, Italy, while en route to join the Sixth Crusade, leaving Elizabeth a widow at just twenty years old with three young children.
+Her husband's death also left her vulnerable within his family's court: some of Louis's relatives, resentful of her charitable spending and her increasingly ascetic lifestyle, are said to have pressured her to leave the castle altogether.
+Rather than fight to remain within the wealth and status her marriage had afforded her, Elizabeth left her position entirely and, under the spiritual direction of the Franciscan friar Rodeger and later the more severe confessor Konrad of Marburg, joined the Third Order of St. Francis — a lay branch of the Franciscan movement that allowed men and women to live according to Franciscan ideals of poverty and service without becoming cloistered religious.
+It was a decisive break from the royal life she had been raised into from infancy.

 A hospice built with her own hands